Why are thousands of low-carb dieters dumping slabs of butter and coconut oil in their coffee?

 Benefits of Keto Coffee

 - Cognitive enhancement.
-Ketones produced from MCT’s rapidly cross the blood-brain barrier and fuel our brain.
-This is behind the brain-boosting reports many have drinking keto coffee.
-Caffeine itself is also a potent nootropic, having shown to increase alertness and performance.
+Ketones produced from MCT’s rapidly cross the blood-brain barrier and fuel your brain.
+Caffeine is also a brain-booster, and been shown to increase alertness and performance.

 What's in Keto Coffee?

 You’ve heard “you are what you eat.”
-Well we can take it further and say, “you are what you eat, eats.”
-Pretty meta, but true.
+Well we can take it further and say, “you are what what you eat, eats.”

-It’s a proven fact that butter from grass-fed cows has more nutritional qualities than butter from grain-fed cows.
+It’s a proven fact that butter from grass-fed cows is more nutritious than butter from grain-fed cows.

 High in antioxidants and heart-healthy vitamins like Vitamin A, D, E, and K.

 High in Omega-3 fatty acids.
 Omega-3’s like EPA and DHA are essential for brain and heart function.
-They are also sorely deficient in the Standard American Diet (SAD).
+They are also lacking in the Standard American Diet (SAD).

 - Great source of Butyrate.
 Butyrate is a short-chain fatty acid with anti inflammatory and metabolic-boosting properties.
-Butyrate is made in your gut with fibers derived from grains, beans, onions, and bananas – all things missing from keto.
-Fortunately for us, butter is one of the best natural sources of butyrate.
-After all, butyrate gets its name from the Greek word βούτῡρον, which means butter.
+Butter is a great natural source – after all, butyrate gets its name from the Greek word βούτῡρον, which means butter.

-Kerrygold is our go-to option for affordable grass-fed butter at the grocery store.
+Kerrygold is our go-to option for affordable grass-fed butter.

 Coconut oil is oil extracted from the meat of a coconut.
-It has a pleasant, sweet flavor and aroma that is stronger than most oils.
+It has a pleasant, sweet flavor and aroma.

-There are over 1,600 studies on the health qualities of coconut oil in animals and humans (!).
-Here are just a few of the health benefits shown in these studies:
+There are over 1,600 studies on the health qualities of coconut oil in animals and humans.
+Here's what they show:

 Lower inflammation.
 Coconut oil has been shown to reduce inflammation and even treat arthritis more effectively than standard medications.